The Early Days: Presbyterian Meeting House Burial Ground

 Moses Hepburn: A Legacy in His Own Right

 For his education, Moses traveled to Philadelphia.
-He later became known as Rev. Moses Hepburn and settled in Chester, Pennsylvania.
+He later became known as Rev. Moses Hepburn and settled in West Chester, Pennsylvania.
 His achievements were many, including being recognized as the wealthiest African American in Alexandria.
 Eventually, he moved to Pennsylvania, where he raised his five children.

 Erected in memory of AGNES the late wife of WILLIAM HEPBURN who departed this life 7th June 1814.
 She was distinguished for simplicity of manner and unfeigned piety.
 Having lived in the fear of the God she died in peace, in her eighty seventh year. |